Skip to main content

 1. Problem

-The [tdf3] allows for the description of sophisticated encryption processes.
-However, the descriptive and sometimes verbose nature of the [tdf3] prevents it's use in environments with constrained storage or bandwidth requirements.
-In order to support these use-cases we have designed the nanotdf as a binary format with strict constraints and without sacrificing many of the descriptive capabilities of the [tdf3].
+The Base TDF allows for the description of sophisticated encryption processes.
+However, the descriptive and sometimes verbose nature of the Base TDF prevents it's use in environments with constrained storage or bandwidth requirements.
+In order to support these use-cases, NanoTDF has been designed as a binary format with strict constraints and without sacrificing many of the descriptive capabilities of the Base TDF.
 The minimum overhead of this format is less than 200 bytes.
-With the nanotdf encryption of very granular information.

 2. Background